FSE Client Software

 If you wish to run multiple installs of FSX, then the best option is to use the FSUIPC client.

-The FSE client does not usually interfere with other flight simulator add-on software, so feel free to continue using other tools that also enhance your simulation experience.
+The various FSE Clients do not usually interfere with other flight simulator add-on software, so feel free to continue using other tools that also enhance your simulation experience.
 Some popular examples are the various flight planning & moving map applications, FSPassengers, VATSIM, and the various weather enhancing add-ons.

-For specific client installation and usage instructions, please refer to the applicable client sub-page below.
+For specific client installation and usage instructions, please refer to the applicable client links on the left side menu.